 - If a student withdraws prior to the first week of classes, only the application fee and commitment fees will be retained.
-All other payments of tuition will be refunded. - Until the end of the first week of scheduled classes: 100% - Until the end of the second week of scheduled classes: 50% - After the second week of scheduled classes: No refund - If a student's financial aid is impacted negatively because of withdrawal or drop/add adjustments, the student will remain responsible for any balance owed and any costs incurred by the College to collect the monies owed.
+All other payments of tuition will be refunded. - Until the end of the second week of scheduled classes: 100% - Until the end of the third week of scheduled classes: 75% - Until the end of the fourth week of scheduled classes: 50% - After the fourth week of scheduled classes: No refund - If a student's financial aid is impacted negatively because of withdrawal or drop/add adjustments, the student will remain responsible for any balance owed and any costs incurred by the College to collect the monies owed.

 Separate refund policies have been established for the summer sessions, online courses, non-traditional terms, and all non-credit courses.
 Refund policies are posted on the Lackawanna College website and the student portal each semester.
-Contact the Bursar's Office for exact dates and refund amounts.
+Contact the Student Accounts Office for exact dates and refund amounts.

 The effective date of withdrawal is the date that written notice of withdrawal is received by the Registrar's Office.
-Withdrawal forms are available from center coordinators, and the Student Affairs office.
+Withdrawal forms are available from center coordinators and the Student Affairs office.